Friederike Moltmann

-Friederike Moltmann is a linguist and philosopher.
+Friederike Moltmann is a German linguist and philosopher.
 She has done pioneering work at the intersection of philosophy and linguistics, especially on the interface between metaphysics and natural language semantics, but also on the interface between philosophy of mind and mathematics.
 She is an important proponent of natural language ontology.
 She is currently Research Director at the French National Centre for Scientific Research (CNRS) in Paris.

 Biography

-Moltmann studied linguistics, philosophy and mathematics in Berlin and Munich.
+The daughter of the German Protestant theologians Jürgen Moltmann and Elisabeth Moltmann-Wendel, Moltmann studied linguistics, philosophy and mathematics in Berlin and Munich.
 Her PhD, awarded in 1992, was carried out at Massachusetts Institute of Technology under the supervision of Noam Chomsky.
 Following this, she taught at various universities in the US and the UK.
 In 2006 she was appointed Research Director at CNRS.
 Since 2013 she has been a visiting researcher at New York University, and in 2016 she was Visiting Professor at the University of Padua.

 Moltmann is founder of the annual Semantics and Philosophy in Europe colloquium, and founder member of the International Center for Formal Ontology in Warsaw.